vitowen9580/Intel-EII-system-with-NCSs/README.md

 ## Overview

-This guide will walk you through the process of setting up and running the NCS in the EII (Edge Insights for Industrial) system container.
+This guide will walk you through the process of setting up and running the **Intel Edge Insights for Industrial (EII)** system with the **Intel Neural Compute Sticks (NCS)** container.

 ---

-## Prerequisites
+## Setup and Execution

-- Ensure the `ai_toolwear_ncs/` folder is placed at the same path level as the `IEdgeInsights/` folder.
-For example:
+To set up and run the NCS container in the EII system, follow these steps:

+1. **Set up the container:**
+   First, navigate to the `build` directory and run the setup scripts:

     ```bash
-    /home/edge_insights_industrial/Edge_Insights_for_Industrial_4.1.0/IEdgeInsights
-    ```

----

-## Build NCS in EII System Container

-1. Navigate to the `IEdgeInsights` directory:

-    ```bash
-    cd /home/edge_insights_industrial/Edge_Insights_for_Industrial_4.1.0/IEdgeInsights
+    cd /home/edge_insights_industrial/Edge_Insights_for_Industrial_4.1.0/IEdgeInsights/build
-    ```

-2. Run the following commands to set up the container and build the procedure:

-    ```bash
+    sh build_procedure.sh
     sh ../ai_toolwear_ncs/run_container.sh
-    sh ./build/build_procedure.sh
     ```

-3. You will now be inside the container at the following path:
+   After this, you will be inside the container.
+The OpenVINO environment should be initialized, and you should see the following:

     ```bash
+    [setupvars.sh] OpenVINO environment initialized
     root@ai_toolwear_ncs:/app
     ```

----

-## Run ToolWear Program

-1. **Check NCS Name**
+2. **Verify the NCS device name:**
-   To verify the NCS device name, run the following command:
+   To confirm the NCS device name, run the following Python script:

     ```bash
     python3 check_device.py
     ```

-2. **Inference**
+3. **Run Inference:**
-   Navigate to the `code` directory and execute the inference script:
+   To run the inference, navigate to the `code` directory and execute the script:

     ```bash
     cd code
     sh run.sh
     ```

----

-## Visualization Setup

-1. **Step 1: Access the Dashboard**
+   If you want to change the device, modify the `-m $device` argument in the `run.sh` script accordingly.

+4. **Access the Visualization Dashboard:**
-   Open a web browser and navigate to your IP address at port `3000`:
+   To visualize the results, open a web browser and go to your system’s IP address at port `3000`:

     ```bash
     http://$your_IP:3000
     ```

-2. **Step 2: Install the Plugin**
+5. **Install the Plugin:**
-   Go to the **Plugins** section and install **Business Media**.
+   In the dashboard, go to the **Plugins** section and install the **Business Media** plugin.

-3. **Step 3: Import the Dashboard**
+6. **Import the Dashboard:**
-   Import the following JSON dashboard:
+   Import the provided JSON dashboard:

     ```bash
     ./EII_Video_and_TimeSeries_Dashboard.json
     ```

-4. **Step 4: View Results**
-   After importing the dashboard, you will see the results visualized in the dashboard.
-Example:
+7. **View the Results:**
+   Once the dashboard is imported, the results will be visualized within it.
+For example, you will see a result similar to:

    ![Result GIF](dashboard.gif)